jonnonz1/nz-statute-book/acts/public/2006/weathertight-homes-resolution-services-act-2006.md

 ### 5 Vacation of office
 (1) A member may at any time be removed from office by the Governor-General for incapacity affecting performance of duty, neglect of duty, or misconduct, proved to the satisfaction of the Governor-General.
-(2) A member is deemed to have vacated his or her office if he or she is adjudged bankrupt under the Insolvency Act 1967.
+(2) A member is deemed to have vacated his or her office if he or she is adjudged bankrupt under the Insolvency Act 2006.

 ### 6 Salaries and allowances
 (1) There is to be paid to the chair out of public money, without further appropriation than this clause,— (a) a salary at a rate, or in accordance with a scale of rates, determined by the Remuneration Authority; and (b) allowances (if any) determined by the Remuneration Authority.
-(2) There is to be paid to each member other than the chair remuneration by way of fees, salary, and allowances (including travelling allowances and expenses) in accordance with the Fees and Travelling Allowances Act 1951; and that Act applies accordingly as if he or she were a member of a statutory Board within the meaning of that Act.
+(2) There is to be paid to each member other than the chair remuneration by way of fees, salary, and allowances (including travelling allowances and expenses) in accordance with the Fees and Travelling Allowances Act 1951; and that Act applies accordingly as if he or she were a member of a statutory board within the meaning of that Act.

 ### 7 Privileged communications
 (1) If any party to an adjudication is represented by a person other than a barrister or solicitor, any communications between that party and that person in relation to the adjudication proceedings and to the matter in issue (if it has been before the tribunal) are as privileged as they would have been if that person had been a barrister or solicitor.